mosra/magnum-website/content/showcase/magnum-ui-gallery.rst

 .. block-info:: Documentation

-    See the :dox:`Magnum::Ui` library documentation for more information.
+    See the :dox:`magnum-ui-gallery` app documentation for more information.
     Again, please note that this is an experimental feature and the documentation is not yet finished.